khiz125/khiz125/README.md

 ## 👋 Kenichiro Hirose

-`Software Engineer / Marketing Researcher`
+`Software Engineer / Marketing Specialist`

 I'm software engineer and marketing researcher.
 I like thinking about UI, UX or design, and developing applications for those who are not really tech savvy.
 I'm also interested in field of artificial intelligence and machine learning.